appspector/android-sdk/README.md

 AppSpector.shared().stop();
 ```

-The `start()` starts it again using config you provided at load.
+The `start()` starts it again using config you provided at initialization.

 ```java
 AppSpector.shared().start();
 ```

-**As the result new session session will be created and all activity between
+**As the result new session will be created and all activity between
 `stop()` and `start()` calls will not be tracked.**

 To check AppSpector state you can use `isStarted()` method.